 Physical activity is an effective way of fighting against obesity: according to a clinical study, by increasing daily walking distances by 1 km, the risk of obesity would decrease by 5%6

 1. World Health Organization.
 Obesity and overweight - Fact sheet No 311.
 2014.

 2. World Health Organization.
 Global health risks - Mortality and burden of disease attributable to selected major risks.
 2009.

 3. Centers for Disease Control and Prevention.
 What causes overweight and obesity?
 2012.

 4. National Institutes of Health Clinical Guidelines on the Identification, Evaluation, and Treatment of Overweight and Obesity in Adults.
 1998.

 5. Pischon T et al. General and Abdominal Adiposity and Risk of Death in Europe.
 N Engl J Med, 359:2105-20, 2008.

 6. Frank LD et al. Obesity relationships with community design, physical activity, and time spent in cars.
 Am J Prev Med, 27(2):87-96, 2004.

-All data used by the Withings Health Institute are permanently anonymized and aggregated, built upon a pool of users having accepted the terms and conditions of use of Withings services.
+All data used by the Withings Health Observatory are permanently anonymized and aggregated, built upon a pool of users having accepted the terms and conditions of use of Withings services.

 In order to avoid reidentification of individual data, the data aggregation satisfies a minimum threshold relative to the size of each aggregate: if the number of units in each studied class is inferior to the minimum threshold, the corresponding data is excluded and replaced by "N/A".
 0 is displayed as a valid numerical data.